Sedona-Solutions/sdn-angularjs-seed/README.md

 Engines
 -------------

-This project is strongly bind to :
+This project is strongly bound to :
 * gulp
 * system.js and jspm
 * angularjs 1.5